Lakefield College School: Campus

 In October 2008, Lakefield College School opened a new student recreation centre, named Hadden Hall in honour of David and Susan Hadden's 23 years at the school.
 The facility includes a gymnasium, outdoor education wing, indoor climbing wall, dance studio, exercise facility, and several common areas for students.
 The east wing of the hall was named the Paul and Hélène Demarais Family Outdoor Education Wing, and the gymnasium was named for The McEwen Family.
 This new building is the school's first LEED gold-certified building.

-Construction on LCS's second LEED gold-certified building, the Cooper House residence, was complete for Fall 2009.
-The most recent residence, Uplands, was completed in Summer 2015, officially opened in October 2015.
+Construction on LCS's second LEED gold-certified building, the Cooper House residence, was complete for Fall 2009 and Uplands, was completed in Summer 2015, officially opened in October 2015.

+The school's most recent residences, Ross House and Parent Houses were officially opened on October 1, 2022.
+The new houses are named in honour of the Ross Family and Parent Family in recognition of their dedication and commitment to the LCS community and the leadership-level philanthropic support that made this important project possible.

 Students

-As of 2022, LCS enrolls 426 students (grades 9–12); 326 boarding and 100 day students.
+As of 2023, LCS enrolls 430 students (grades 9–12); 295 boarding and 135 day students.

-The boarding students live in thirteen residential houses (Grove, Ondaatje, Memorial, Rashleigh, Colebrook, Moodie, Matthews, Wadsworth, Ryder, Cooper, Uplands, Ross, Parent), each with an adult 'Head of House' who acts as a parent and an 'Assistant Head of House' who acts like an older brother or sister while the student is away from home.
+The boarding students live in twelve residential houses (Grove, Ondaatje, Memorial, Rashleigh, Colebrook, Moodie, Matthews, Ryder, Cooper, Uplands, Ross, Parent), each with an adult 'Head of House' who acts as a parent and an 'Assistant Head of House' who acts like an older brother or sister while the student is away from home.
 There are six boys' boarding houses, six girls' boarding houses, and one 'all-gender' boarding house.
 The houses contain student dormitories, washrooms, common areas, a Head of House residence, and an Assistant Head of House apartment.
 Each has an average of 23 students and two adults.
 As of 2020, each day student is affiliated with a boarding house and takes part in the life and activities of that house.

 There are also four competitive "spirit" houses: Lefevre, Mackenzie, Pullen, and Sheldrake.
 Initially there were two houses, Red and Green, but these were divided in the 1950s into the four that exist today.
 The initial colour schemes for each house were: Lefevre, green and silver; Mackenzie, blue and red; Pullen, blue and yellow; Sheldrake, black and gold.
 These colour schemes have since been changed to each house having one colour; Lefevre, white; Mackenzie, red; Pullen, blue; Sheldrake, green.

 Each student has an academic advisor who assists with all facets of the student's career at LCS (e.g., arranging extra help, including tutoring), and also a guidance counsellor who helps with course selection and university admission.

 Faculty sexual misconduct

-In 2015, an independent investigation found that Anglican pastor Keith Gleed (1932-2001), who worked at the school from 1974 to 1980, sexually abused young boys enrolled at Lakefield.
+In 2015, an independent investigation found that Anglican pastor Keith Gleed (1932–2001), who worked at the school from 1974 to 1980, sexually abused young boys enrolled at Lakefield.